NREL/BuildingMOTIF/docs/explanations/templates.md

 Because `brick:Air_Temperature_Sensor` is not defined in the graph below, BuildingMOTIF searches the imported graph `https://brickschema.org/schema/1.3/Brick` for the definition.

-**Remember to load libraries containing dependencies before loading in libraries containing the dependents**.

 ```ttl
 @prefix brick: <https://brickschema.org/schema/Brick#> .